Gheorghe Viscreanu: Club career

 Viscreanu was born on 19 August 1961 in Sărata, Bacău, Romania.
 He began playing junior-level football at LPEF Bacău, afterwards moving to SC Bacău and then to Luceafărul București.
 Subsequently, he made his Divizia A debut on 10 June 1981 under coach Angelo Niculescu in SC Bacău's 6–2 away loss to Universitatea Craiova.
 In the summer of 1981, he went to play for Steaua București where he was wanted by one of his former coaches from Bacău, Traian Ionescu.
 However, he spent only half a season there without playing and returned to Bacău.
 There, in the first two years Viscreanu played rarely, but he started to play more often in 1983 when coach Constantin Rădulescu came to the club.
 Afterwards he became the team's captain and was transferred in 1988 to Flacăra Moreni.
 Viscreanu joined Mircea Lucescu's Dinamo București for the 1988–89 season.
 The Red Dogs reached the 1989 Cupa României final, but he did not play in the 1–0 loss to rivals Steaua.
 He also played two matches in the 1988–89 European Cup Winners' Cup, a 3–0 win over Kuusysi Lahti and a 1–1 draw against Dundee United, as the team reached the quarter-finals.
-On 20 June 1989 he made his last Divizia A appearance in Dinamo's 0–0 draw against his former side, SC Bacău, having a total of 190 games with 16 goals in the competition.
+On 20 June 1989 he made his last Divizia A appearance in Dinamo's 0–0 draw against his former side, SC Bacău, totaling 190 games with 16 goals in the competition.
 In 1989, Viscreanu defected to Spain, signing with Rayo Vallecano.
 He made 12 appearances for them during the 1990–91 Segunda División season, after which he retired at age 29 because of medical problems.